-We consider a homogeneous spherical emission region of radius $R$ having a uniform magnetic field $B$ inside it, moving through a relativistic jet of bulk Lorentz factor $\Gamma_b$ (corresponding to Doppler factor $\delta$).
-This region contains relativistic electrons and protons; the relativistic electrons lose energy via synchrotron radiation and inverse-Compton (IC) processes, viz., as discussed in \cite{tomar2021broadband}.
-We are considering a leptonic model where the energy loss of protons is insignificant compared to that of electrons.
+We consider a homogeneous spherical emission region of radius $R'$ having a uniform magnetic field $B'$ inside it, moving through a relativistic jet of bulk Lorentz factor $\Gamma_b$ (corresponding to Doppler factor $\delta$).
+This region contains relativistic electrons, which lose energy via synchrotron radiation and inverse-Compton (IC) processes.
+We are considering a leptonic model in which the energy loss of protons is insignificant compared to that of electrons.

-As discussed before in sec :~\ref{sec:Fermi_LAT_SED}, from the maximum likelihood analysis of \textit{Fermi}-LAT data, a log-parabolic distribution of gamma-rays was found to best fit the data in both cases, i.e. for flare and low state.
+As discussed in Sec :~\ref{sec:Fermi-LAT_mwsed}, from the maximum likelihood analysis of \textit{Fermi}-LAT data, a log-parabolic distribution of gamma-rays was found to best fit the gamma-ray data of the flare and low states.
 A log-parabolic photon spectrum can be produced from the radiative loss of a log-parabolic electron spectrum \citep{massaro}.
 Therefore, we have used a log-parabolic spectrum for the injected electrons in the emission region to explain the MWSED of M87, given by the following expression:

-where $Q(E)$ is the log-parabolic distribution, $L_0$ is the normalisation constant, $E_0$ is the scaling factor or pivot energy (set to 1 TeV in our modelling and kept fixed), $\alpha$ is the spectral index, and $\beta$ is the curvature index.
+where $Q(E')$ is the log-parabolic distribution, $L_0$ is the normalisation constant, $E'_0$ is the scaling factor or pivot energy (set to 1 TeV in our modelling and kept fixed), $\alpha$ is the spectral index, and $\beta$ is the curvature index.

 We use ‘GAMERA’ \citep{GAMERA_Hahn:2015hhw}, an open-source code to model the MWSEDs of M87, available on GitHub\footnote{\url{http://libgamera.github.io/GAMERA/docs/main_page.html}}.
-It solves the time-dependent transport equation (Eqn.~\ref{eqn:GAMERA_Transport_Eqn}) and propagates the particle spectrum N(E, t) for an injected spectrum to calculate the synchrotron and IC emissions, including the Klein– Nishina effect.
+It solves the time-dependent transport equation (Eqn.~\ref{eqn:GAMERA_Transport_Eqn}) and propagates the particle spectrum $N(E^\prime, t^\prime)$ for an injected spectrum to calculate the synchrotron and IC emissions, including the Klein– Nishina effect.